Did you know that your employees can be your biggest advocates?

 LinkedIn Elevate: This is a paid service from LinkedIn that allows companies to create an employee advocacy program.

-You can create custom groups and pages for your employees, as well as post updates and content that can be seen by all members of their network.
+You can create custom groups and pages for your brand ambassadors, as well as post updates and content that can be seen by all members of their network.

 Hootsuite Amplify: With Amplify, your employees can automatically post and track content, while measuring engagement.
 There is a library of content to help you plan and execute your social media campaigns.

-PostBeyond: The popular employee advocacy platform allows you to easily post updates, articles, and other content to your company's social media accounts.
+PostBeyond: This popular employee advocacy platform allows you to easily post updates, articles, and other content to your company's social media accounts.

 Apart from a built-in recognition system, it makes it easy to onboard new employees and provide them with relevant content.